-In addition, the Hasan School of Business faculty measure achievement annually in each major and area of emphasis by administering (whenever one is available) a nationally standardized test.
+In addition, the Hasan School of Business faculty measure achievement annually in each major and area of emphasis by administering a nationally standardized test.
 Results of such measurements are used for program assessment.
 The Hasan School of Business compiles information to assess the success of graduates.
 Information is obtained from the CSU-Pueblo Alumni Office, the Career Center, and other sources.